pyiron/executorlib/docs/installation.md

 Vecchio GPUs in combination with cray mpi which is compatible to mpich `4.X`.
 So the corresponding versions can be installed from conda-forge using:
 ```
-conda install -c conda-forge flux-core flux-sched mpich=>4 pympipool
+conda install -c conda-forge flux-core flux-sched mpich=>4 executorlib
 ```

 ### Alternative Installations
 Flux is not limited to mpich / cray mpi, it can also be installed in compatibility with openmpi or intel mpi using the openmpi package:
 ```
-conda install -c conda-forge flux-core flux-sched openmpi=4.1.6 pympipool
+conda install -c conda-forge flux-core flux-sched openmpi=4.1.6 executorlib
 ```
 For the version 5 of openmpi the backend changed to `pmix`, this requires the additional `flux-pmix` plugin:
 ```
-conda install -c conda-forge flux-core flux-sched flux-pmix openmpi>=5 pympipool
+conda install -c conda-forge flux-core flux-sched flux-pmix openmpi>=5 executorlib
 ```
-In addition, the `pmi="pmix"` parameter has to be set for the `pympipool.Executor` to switch to `pmix` as backend.
+In addition, the `pmi="pmix"` parameter has to be set for the `executorlib.Executor` to switch to `pmix` as backend.

 ## Test Flux Framework
 To validate the installation of flux and confirm the GPUs are correctly recognized, you can start a flux session on the